elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 Most model families release separate fundamental / instruct models.
 In the last generation, a separate reasoning version was added to this list.
 However, some families only make the "most capable" version public.
+Most families include a wide range of model sizes and reasoning models with adjustable reasoning effort.

-## Other models
+## Other models (Legacy)

 Decoder-only autoregressive models have become the de facto LLM standard and many other models have been proposed.
 A few notable examples follow.